riverhuang1107/everai_documentation/README_en.md

 ## Quick start
 ### Install, Upgrade and Uninstall
 #### Install
-使用pip工具进行安装。
+Install the package with `pip`.
 Run this in order to install the Python library locally.
-Install the package with `pip`:
 ##### Linux(WSL) & MacOS
 ```bash
 pip install everai
 ```

 ##### Windows PowerShell
-以管理员身份运行PowerShell：
+Open PowerShell as Administrator:
 ```bash
 pip install everai --user
 ```